variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

 That didn’t matter.

-She then read a lengthy explanation of the ballot issue and began asking a series of questions.&nbsp; Possible responses ranged from strongly disagree, disagree, neutral, agree, strongly agree.
+She then began asking a series of questions about the initiative.&nbsp; Possible responses ranged from strongly disagree, disagree, neutral, agree, strongly agree.

 I couldn’t respond, “I don’t know.” &nbsp;Or “I haven’t thought about it.”